oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/sri-lanka.md

 mixed legal system of Roman-Dutch civil law, English common law, Jaffna Tamil customary law, and Muslim personal law

 ### 憲法
-- `history`: several previous; latest adopted 16 August 1978, certified 31 August 1978
+- `歷史`: several previous; latest adopted 16 August 1978, certified 31 August 1978
-- `amendments`: proposed by Parliament; passage requires at least two-thirds majority vote of its total membership, certification by the president of the republic or the Parliament speaker, and in some cases approval in a referendum by absolute majority of valid votes; amended many times, last in 2020
+- `修正`: proposed by Parliament; passage requires at least two-thirds majority vote of its total membership, certification by the president of the republic or the Parliament speaker, and in some cases approval in a referendum by absolute majority of valid votes; amended many times, last in 2020

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Sri Lanka
+- `血統公民身份`: at least one parent must be a citizen of Sri Lanka
-- `dual citizenship recognized`: no, except in cases where the government rules it is to the benefit of Sri Lanka
+- `承認雙重國籍`: no, except in cases where the government rules it is to the benefit of Sri Lanka
-- `residency requirement for naturalization`: 7 years
+- `入籍的居留要求`: 7 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Anura Kumara DISSANAYAKE (since 23 September 2024)
+- `國家元首`: President Anura Kumara DISSANAYAKE (since 23 September 2024)
-- `head of government`: Prime Minister Harini AMARASURIYA  (since 24 September 2024)
+- `政府首腦`: Prime Minister Harini AMARASURIYA  (since 24 September 2024)
-- `cabinet`: Cabinet appointed by the president in consultation with the prime minister
+- `内閣`: Cabinet appointed by the president in consultation with the prime minister
-- `elections/appointments`: president directly elected by preferential majority popular vote for a 5-year term (eligible for a second term); election last held on 21 September 2024 (next to be held in 2029)
+- `選舉/任命`: president directly elected by preferential majority popular vote for a 5-year term (eligible for a second term); election last held on 21 September 2024 (next to be held in 2029)
-- `election results`: *2024: *Anura Kumara DISSANAYAKE elected president; percent of vote after reallocation - Anura Kumara DISSANAYAKE (JVP) 55.9%, Sajith PREMADASA (SJB) 44.1%*2022: *Ranil WICKREMESINGHE elected president by Parliament on 20 July 2022; Parliament vote - WICKREMESINGHE (UNP) 134, Dullas ALAHAPPERUMA (SLPP) 82
+- `選舉結果`: *2024: *Anura Kumara DISSANAYAKE elected president; percent of vote after reallocation - Anura Kumara DISSANAYAKE (JVP) 55.9%, Sajith PREMADASA (SJB) 44.1%*2022: *Ranil WICKREMESINGHE elected president by Parliament on 20 July 2022; Parliament vote - WICKREMESINGHE (UNP) 134, Dullas ALAHAPPERUMA (SLPP) 82

 ### 立法部門
-- `description`: unicameral Parliament (225 seats; 196 members directly elected in multi-seat district constituencies by proportional representation vote using a preferential method in which voters select 3 candidates in order of preference; remaining 29 seats, referred to as the "national list" are allocated by each party secretary according to the island wide proportional vote the party obtains; members serve 5-year terms)
+- `描述`: unicameral Parliament (225 seats; 196 members directly elected in multi-seat district constituencies by proportional representation vote using a preferential method in which voters select 3 candidates in order of preference; remaining 29 seats, referred to as the "national list" are allocated by each party secretary according to the island wide proportional vote the party obtains; members serve 5-year terms)
-- `elections`: last held on 5 August 2020 (next to be held on 14 November 2024)
+- `選舉`: last held on 5 August 2020 (next to be held on 14 November 2024)
-- `election results`: percent of vote by party/coalition - SLFPA 59.1%, SJB 23.9%, JVP 3.8%, TNA 2.8%, UNP 2.2%, TNPF 0.6%, EPDP 0.5%, other 7.1%; seats by party/coalition - SLFPA 145, SJB 54, TNA 10, JVP 3, other 13; composition- men 213, women 12, percentage women 5.3%
+- `選舉結果`: percent of vote by party/coalition - SLFPA 59.1%, SJB 23.9%, JVP 3.8%, TNA 2.8%, UNP 2.2%, TNPF 0.6%, EPDP 0.5%, other 7.1%; seats by party/coalition - SLFPA 145, SJB 54, TNA 10, JVP 3, other 13; composition- men 213, women 12, percentage women 5.3%

 ### 司法部門
-- `highest court(s)`: Supreme Court of the Republic (consists of the chief justice and 9 justices); note - the court has exclusive jurisdiction to review legislation
+- `最高法院`: Supreme Court of the Republic (consists of the chief justice and 9 justices); note - the court has exclusive jurisdiction to review legislation
-- `judge selection and term of office`: chief justice nominated by the Constitutional Council (CC), a 9-member high-level advisory body, and appointed by the president; other justices nominated by the CC and appointed by the president on the advice of the chief justice; all justices can serve until age 65
+- `法官遴選和任期`: chief justice nominated by the Constitutional Council (CC), a 9-member high-level advisory body, and appointed by the president; other justices nominated by the CC and appointed by the president on the advice of the chief justice; all justices can serve until age 65
-- `subordinate courts`: Court of Appeals; High Courts; Magistrates' Courts; municipal and primary courts
+- `下級法院`: Court of Appeals; High Courts; Magistrates' Courts; municipal and primary courts

 ### 政黨
 Crusaders for Democracy or CFDEelam People's Democratic Party or EPDPEelam People's Revolutionary Liberation Front or EPRLFIllankai Tamil Arasu Kachchi or ITAKJanatha Vimukthi Peramuna or JVPJathika Hela Urumaya or JHUNational People's Power or NPP (also known as Jathika Jana Balawegaya or JJB)People's Liberation Organisation of Tamil Eelam or PLOTESamagi Jana Balawegaya or SJBSri Lanka Freedom Party or SLFPSri Lanka Muslim Congress or SLMCSri Lanka People's Freedom Alliance or SLPFA (includes SLPFP, SLPP, and several smaller parties)Sri Lanka Podujana Peramuna (Sri Lanka's People's Front) or SLPPTamil Eelam Liberation Organization or TELOTamil National Alliance or TNA (includes ITAK, PLOTE, TELO)Tamil National People's Front or TNPFTamil People's National Alliance or TPNAUnited National Front for Good Governance or UNFGG (coalition includes JHU, UNP)United National Party or UNP